Chapter 14 - The Good, the True and the Beautiful

 What Next Conference

 As we rolled through 2011 and 2012 approached, I decided with the IL staff and Ken to create a different type of big event that would take place over New Year’s 2012.
-It would borrow some of the things we did with the Integral Spiritual Experience events, but instead of just focusing on spirituality, it would take a narrative view of the entire state of the world.
+It would borrow some of the things we did with the Integral Spiritual Experience events, but instead of just focusing on spirituality, it would take a narrative view of the now and future of the world.

 The range of the stories covered the spectrum of human endeavor.
 News, politics, climate change, technology, artificial intelligence, stories we were telling about the future and so much more.
 We also featured demonstrations of important Integral tools and processes like the Narrative Tradition of the Enneagram and contemplative practice.
 The event was aptly named… “What Next -The Future of Consciousness, Culture and Technology.”